mbridak/WinterFieldDayLogger/README.md

 The QRZ lookup is only used to get the name and gridsquare for the call.
 Mainly because when a Q is pushed to CloudLog it will not show as a pin on the map unless it has a gridsquare.
 So this is a scratch my own itch feature.

+#### XPlanet marker file
+If you use QRZ lookups you can also generate an XPlanet markerfile

 #### Editing an existing contact
 Double click a contact in the upper left of the screen to edit or delete it.